-The state animal response team (SART) model originated in North Carolina following the devastation of Hurricane Floyd in 1999.
+As a result of Hurricane Floyd, the state animal response team (SART) model originated in North Carolina.
 Over three million pets, livestock, and poultry perished in that event, a figure that could have been substantially reduced with a coordinated emergency plan to address animal and agricultural animal issues.
 The North Carolina state animal response program was created as a partnership between state governmental agencies and non-governmental organizations.
 Working within existing emergency management and response systems, including the Incident Command System (ICS), North Carolina SART’s mission was to ensure their state was prepared to address issues related to any disaster, any animal, anywhere in their state.

 2003 AVMF Offers Support

 The American Veterinary Medical Foundation hosted a pilot presentation of the North Carolina state animal response model in Colorado.
 An audience of over 80 people representing 60 state agencies and non-governmental organizations spent two days assimilating and planning.

 2004 Kansas Steps Up

 The Kansas State Animal Response Team begins as a steering committee, through an initiative of the Kansas Veterinary Medical Association.
 A statewide symposium was held to gain interest from the Emergency Management community.

 2007 Kansas State Animal Response Team is Incorporated